wp-plugins/subscribe2/ReadMe.txt

 * Show user name for Registered Users when mouse is hovered over email address in Subscribe2->Subscribers
 * Move IP address display on hover from date of signup to email address for Public Subscribers so consistent with above change
 * Introduced the 's2_capability' filter to allow API amendments to page access for different user capabilities
+* Added support to exclude 'post formats' from generating emails provided 'post formats' are supported by the current active theme

 = Version 6.5 by Matthew Robinson =